 Future Generations is conscious of the balancing act that many students face as they engage in studies, research, work, family commitments, and pressing current events.
 There are occasions when students may need to withdraw from the program.
-Students must explain these exigencies in writing to the Dean's Council (DeansCouncil@Future.Edu) and request permission to withdraw.
-The Dean's Council will also instruct when and how a student may re-enroll and complete courses.
+Students must explain these circumstances in writing to the Dean's Council by way of the Registrar (registrar@ future.edu) and request permission to withdraw.
+The Dean's Council will also instruct when and how a student may reenroll.
 The Registrar is responsible for tracking a student's completion of coursework.
-When a student re-enrolls, he/she is not guaranteed the level of Financial Aid as before.
-The Financial Aid Committee reevaluates assistance in light of student needs and current resources.
+When a student re-enrolls, he/she is not guaranteed the same level of Financial Aid as before.
+The Financial Aid Committee reevaluates assistance considering student needs and current resources.